timsort/cpp-TimSort/README.md

 ## EXAMPLE

-Example of using timsort with a comparison function and a projection function to sort a vector of strings by length:
+Example of using timsort with a defaulted comparison function and a projection function to sort a vector of strings by length:

 ```cpp
 #include <string>